Exploiting Shared Representations for Personalized Federated Learning: Experiments

 \subsection{Real Data}

 We next investigate whether these insights apply to nonlinear models and real datasets.
-Additional results and details of our experimental setup are provided in the appendix.

 \textbf{Datasets and Models.} We use four real datasets: CIFAR10 and CIFAR100 \citep{krizhevsky2009learning}, FEMNIST \citep{caldas2018leaf,cohen2017emnist} and Sent140 \citep{caldas2018leaf}.
 The first three are image datasets and the last is a text dataset for which the goal is to classify the sentiment of a tweet as positive or negative.
-We control the heterogeneity of CIFAR10 and CIFAR100 by assigning different numbers $S$ of classes per client, from among 10 and 100 classes, respectively.
-We use balanced versions of these datasets, meaning that each client has 50,000/$n$ training samples.
-For FEMNIST, we first restrict the dataset to 10 handwritten letters and assign samples to clients according to a log-normal distribution as in \citep{li2019feddane}.
-We consider a partition of $n=150$ clients with an average of 148 samples/client.
-For Sent$140$, we use the natural assignment of tweets to their author, and use $n=183$ clients with an average of 72 samples per client.
-We use a 5-layer CNN for the CIFAR datasets, a 2-hidden layer multilayer perceptron (MLP) for FEMNIST, and an RNN for Sent$140$ (details provided in the appendix).
+We control the heterogeneity of CIFAR10 and CIFAR100 by assigning different numbers $S$ of classes per client, from among 10 and 100 total classes, respectively.
+Each client is assigned the same number of training samples, namely $50000/n$.
+For FEMNIST, we restrict the dataset to 10 handwritten letters and assign samples to clients according to a log-normal distribution as in \cite{li2019feddane}.
+We consider a partition of $n\!=\!150$ clients with an average of 148 samples/client.
+For Sent140, we use the natural assignment of tweets to their author, and use $n\!=\!183$ clients with an average of 72 samples per client.
+We use 5-layer CNNs for the CIFAR datasets, a 2-layer MLP for FEMNIST, and an RNN for Sent$140$ (details provided in Appendix \ref{app:experiments}).

-\textbf{Baselines.} We compare against a variety of baselines: (1) {GD-GD}, which simultaneously updates a representation and unique local head in each local update as in \citep{arivazhagan2019federated}; (2) FedAvg \citep{mcmahan2017communication}, which tries to learn a single global model; (3) Fed-MTL \citep{smith2017federated}, which learns local models and a regularizer to encode relationships among the clients; (4) LG-FedAvg \citep{liang2020think}, which learns local representations and a global head; and (5) local only training with no global communication.
-Method (2) is the standard federated learning technique, (3) is a well-known method for achieving personalized models, and (1) and (4) are methods with similar intuitions as ours.